Suicidal Distress & Self-Harm: Support Strategies & Risk Assessment

-- Identify the principles for supporting suicidal and self-harming clients
+- Key principles for supporting suicidal and self-harming clients

-- Describe actions to be taken at varying levels of risk
+- Actions to be taken at varying levels of risk

-- Describe a range of possible causes and functions of self-harming behaviours
+- Possible causes and functions of self-harming behaviours

 Individuals and volunteers who come into contact with clients who are at risk of or who have a history of suicidal and/or self-harming behaviours and want to develop a better understanding of why people in distress may harm themselves and how others can support them through this.